veillette/physics-book/contents/ch30AppicationOfAtomicExcitationsAndDeexcitations.md

 can de-excite in a single step, re-emitting a photon of the same energy, or in several steps.
 The process is called fluorescence if the atom de-excites in smaller steps, emitting energy different from that which excited it.
-Fluorescence can be induced by a variety of energy inputs, such as UV, x-rays, and electrical discharge.
+Fluorescence can be induced by a variety of energy inputs, such as UV, X-rays, and electrical discharge.

 The spectacular Waitomo caves on North Island in New Zealand provide a natural